SouthGreenPlatform/trainings/_pages/metabarcoding.md

 </td>
 <td>
 <h1> Metabarcoding analyses (using FROGS and Phyloseq)</h1><br />
-This course offers an introduction to metabarcoding analyses at two different levels/steps: bioinformatics with FROGS pipeline in the Galaxy environment, biostatistics with PhyloSeq R package.
+This course offers an introduction to metabarcoding analyses at two different levels/steps: bioinformatics with FROGS pipeline in the Galaxy environment and with qiime2, biostatistics with PhyloSeq R package.
 This includes preprocessing, clustering and OTU picking, taxonomic assignation, estimation of diversity, visualization of statistics results.
 </td>
 </tr>
 </table>